 Are you hosting a retro event?
 Contact me today for your own poster design!

-I began by bringing their web presence up to date with a clean white design.
+I started by updating their web presence with a clean white design.
 It features their new logo, which I also designed.
-Then, I added a colorful image slider, which included relevant, royalty free stock photography.
-I also reorganized and streamlined their existing navigation menu.
+Then, I added an image slider including relevant stock photos.
+I also streamlined their existing site menu.
 It now includes just four main headings with drop down menu items.

 Library staff members worked with me to find the best way to simplify and condense the original content.
-We came together to create a system that staff could easily update by themselves.
+We created a system that staff could easily update by themselves.
 This is so important for a library website design.

-Additionally, the sleek online calendar displays upcoming events.
-These include happenings such as storytimes and book signings.
-The website calendar can easily sync with iCal, Google Calendar, and others.
+Additionally, the sleek online calendar lists upcoming events.
+These include all happenings such as kids’ storytimes and book signings.
+The website calendar can easily sync with both iCal and Google Calendar.

 Patrons can access all of the libraries’ online databases in order to check out books and other media.
-The complete catalog is conveniently at users’ fingertips.
-It is directly searchable right from the library website design main menu.
+The complete catalog is conveniently at each user’s fingertips.
+They can search directly, right from the library website design main menu.

 I also built a separate mobile version of the site.
-This enables patrons to keep up with both library branches on the go using their smartphones and tablets.
-Customers may still access the full catalog and other features with the separate mobile site.
-This is a complete web solution.
+This enables patrons to keep up with both library branches on the go by using their smartphones and tablets.
+Customers may still access the full catalog, making for a complete web solution.

 Library Website Design in Kentucky

 Check out the site here!
-Does your business or nonprofit have a large amount of content that needs an update?
-Perhaps your site is in need of a fresh makeover.
-I would love to help!
-Contact me to get the ball rolling.
+Does your business or nonprofit have a lot of content that needs updates?
+Perhaps your site demands a fresh makeover.
+I would love to help!Hire me to be your public library web designer.

-Back in 2013, my home county’s library system contacted me for a huge rebranding project.
+Back in the year 2013, my home county’s library system contacted me for a huge rebranding project.
 They called on me to create a new public library logo design and website for them.
 Back when I was growing up in Muhlenberg County, Kentucky, I fondly remember participating in their annual summer reading program each year.
 I also would often stop in to check out books while I walked home on my way from my school, Greenville Elementary.
-Because of this, I considered the project to be a very special honor.
+Because of this, I considered the library logo art project to be a very special honor.

 Public library logo design in Kentucky – fonts and Image